cgiovanetti/LINX/README.md

 * inference_omega_b provides a toy example of parameter inference with LINX, with a profile likelihood test.
 * scan_over_Omega_b_tau_n includes a scan over two parameters, both the baryon density and the neutron lifetime.

+`scripts` contains a suite of scripts for testing and using LINX.

+* test scripts: The `test_SBBN` scripts test "standard BBN", or BBN in LCDM cosmology, using a truncated reaction network.
+This reaction network is the minimal network required for accurate deuterium and helium-4 predictions, and these two test scripts compare the LINX results for this network against results from PRIMAT and PRyMordial.
+The `test_full_network` scripts are similar, but test the full network instead of the truncated network.
-`analysis_scripts` contains a set of python scripts and batch scripts used for the analyses in our analysis paper (coming soon!).
+* Analysis scripts: A set of python scripts and batch scripts used for the analyses in our analysis paper (coming soon!).
+These are the scripts that begin with `BBN_only...` or `CMB_BBN...`.
 If you plan to run these scripts on a cluster, the batch scripts may need to be tweaked for your cluster's configuration (e.g. the NYU Greene cluster, on which these analyses were run, requires the use of singularity containers, and so the syntax for calling the script may look strange).
 The CMB_BBN script also requires the user to have installed CLASS and clik.

-This directory also contains a subdirectory called `samples` and a jupyter notebook called `example_analysis`.
-These include our data in our analysis paper (coming soon!) and brief examples of how to unpack and view the data (requires the user to have `corner` installed).

-`SVI_scripts` contains the scripts we used to perform a Stochastic Variational Inference (SVI) analysis with LINX and [CosmoPower](https://arxiv.org/abs/2106.03846) in our formalism paper (coming soon!).
-Running these scripts requires the user to have installed CosmoPower.
+* `run_numpyro.py`: a script used to perform a Stochastic Variational Inference (SVI) analysis with LINX and [CosmoPower](https://arxiv.org/abs/2106.03846) in our formalism paper (coming soon!).
+Running this scripts requires the user to have installed CosmoPower.

+This directory also contains two subdirectories: `samples`, which includes the data in our analysis paper (coming soon!), and `related_notebooks`, which contain jupyter notebooks that outline how to analyze the data generated by these scripts and stored in `samples` (requires the user to have `corner` installed).

+Finally, `pytest` contains brief pytest scripts for continuous checking of this repository.
+You can run them yourself by navigating into the directory and running `pytest .` (after pip installing pytest).

 ## Citation